itchonib/test-application/README.md

 ## Description

 This repo is for the following [task](https://github.com/RepZio/TestApplication/blob/master/README.md).
-The live site can be viewed here: https://ib-juniper-test-application.vercel.app/
+The live site can be viewed [here](https://ib-juniper-test-application.vercel.app/).

 ## 🌱 Set Up